nkh/P6-Data-Dump-Tree/README.md

     $d.ddt: $s ;

-If an element is named, its name will be displayed next to his address, the first time it is displayed and when an element refers to it.
+A container's name will be displayed next to his address.

 Configuration and Overrides
 ---------------------------

 There are multiple ways to configure the Dumper.
-You can pass a configuration to the ddt() sub or you can create a dumper object with your configuration.
+You can pass a configuration to the ddt() or create a dumper object with your configuration.

     # subroutine interface
     ddt $s, :titlei<text>, :width(115), :!color  ;